UrbanVerse: Scaling Urban Simulation by Watching City-Tour Videos: Related Work

 \myparagraph{Urban Embodied AI Simulators.} Mainstream simulators focus either on \emph{indoor} environments~\citep{kolve2017ai2,li2023behavior} or on \emph{driving} domains centered on roads and highways~\citep{kothari2021drivergym,li2022metadrive}, with only CARLA~\citep{dosovitskiy2017carla} extending to city neighborhoods but relying on non-scalable, hand-crafted scenes (15 in total).
 The rise of \textit{micromobility}~\citep{abduljabbar2021role} agents, such as e-scooter or delivery robots, has motivated the development of \textit{urban} simulators like MetaUrban~\citep{wu2025metaurban} and UrbanSim~\citep{wu2025towards}, which share our goal of modeling richer city spaces.
 However, these simulators face three key limitations: \textit{i)} \textit{layout realism:} procedurally generated scenes deviate from real-world distributions; \textit{ii)} \textit{asset diversity:} limited object categories; \textit{iii)} \textit{physics annotation:} objects lack physical properties and remain static props.
+We provide a functional comparison between UrbanVerse and existing urban simulators in \reftab{main_sim_comp}.
 Building upon UrbanSim simulation platform, we address these gaps with our real-world grounded scene creation pipeline and a semantically-rich, physics-annotated asset library.